Calculate sequential differences of values in numeric vectors.

 \(init[3] - x_5\)

-argument functions similarly to the init
+The init argument functions similarly to the init argument of Reduce().

 Negative lag

-is negative, the differences are simply reversed, resulting in the same numbers as the
+If lag is negative, the differences are simply reversed, resulting in the same numbers as the

-equivalent positive lag, but * -1
+equivalent positive lag, but * -1.

 \(x_1 - NA\)